Peter Viereck: Politics

-Viereck in the 1940s was an early leader in the conservative movement but by 1951 felt that it had strayed from true conservatism.
+In the 1940s, Viereck was an early leader in the conservative movement but by 1951 felt that it had strayed from true conservatism.
 This is reflected in his review of William F. Buckley's God and Man at Yale, The New York Times, November 4, 1951).
 In April 1940, Viereck wrote an article in the Atlantic Monthly ("But—I'm a Conservative!"), partly in reaction against the ideologies of his father, George Sylvester Viereck, a Nazi sympathizer.

 His beliefs are difficult to categorize as they raise questions about what "conservative" really means:

 According to Tom Reiss, Viereck was right, as he wrote in Conservatism Revisited (1949), that he "had 'opened people's minds to the idea that to be conservative is not to be satanic.'
 But, he said, 'once their minds were opened, Buckley came in'."
 In a review of Buckley's 1950 book God and Man at Yale, Viereck wrote: